 Kyung was having more sharp pain in her abdomen again.
-She went to an infertility specialist who told her she had a cyst on her ovary.
+She went to a fertility specialist who told her she had a cyst on her ovary.
 The doctor was clear he was only comfortable removing her cyst and ablating some of the endometriosis.
 Still uninsured, but needing relief, Kyung agreed to the surgery at a great expense.
-Months later Kyung was in agony, it was like the surgery never happened.
+Months later Kyung was in agony.
+It was like she never had the surgery.

 Kyung was upset, in financial debt, and still in a lot of pain.
 Her pain now was not just happening when she was ovulating and on her period but more and more throughout her entire cycle.
 She needed help.